 After a quick shower, Henar (my Airbnb host) invited me to join her and her friends for breakfast.
-Spanish breakfast is in all seriousness, the best.
-Typically people just have coffee and Catalan toast, but Henar’s version also included avocado and organic fried eggs.
+Spanish breakfast is, in all seriousness, the best.
+Typically, people just have coffee and Catalan toast, but Henar’s version also included avocado and fried organic eggs.
 So tasty.

 Although I didn’t really sleep on the bus, I was happy to find it to be very comfortable and equipped with WiFi.
-I was initially a little concerned about arriving at Malaga at 7 am, especial since my guesthouse’s reception didn’t open until 9 am.
+I was initially a little concerned about arriving at Malaga at 7 am, especially since my guesthouse’s reception didn’t open until 9 am.
 Luckily, the bus station ended up being huge – complete with a café that was actually open, as well as a bunch of chairs.
 Perfect time to catch up on blogging and caffeinate my way into the day!

 Where I went:

 - Museo del Prado: one of Spain’s most famous art museums, housing an impressive collection of Spanish artwork.
 It’s huge, and art lovers can get lost in there for hours.

 - Palacio Real (well, the Gardens): the palace that once housed the royal family and was last occupied by famous Spanish dictator, Franco.
 I didn’t go inside, but the accompanying gardens are a gorgeous place for a walk.

 What I ate:

 - Unfortunately, nothing particularly note-worthy.
 Lunch was a mediocre touristy meal, and dinner was a quick sandwich at the bus station.